 The Education and Wellness group is focused on improving all aspects of health through access to healthy and nutritious food.
 The work group is open to anyone and seeks to learn from community members, health care and public health professionals, land trust representatives, and more.

-In the past, the group has worked on a resource list for community members, including which farmers' markets accept EBT, possible volunteers for school gardens, and more.
-The group is also a resource for other work groups seeking to engage in education and outreach activities.
+-This group is also a resource for other work groups seeking to engage in education and outreach activities.

-This group is reforming, an updated member list will be added soon.
+An updated member list will be added soon.

 If you are interested in connections between food and health, please reach out and get involved!